Introduction to Apologetics

 The Biblical Case for Apologetics

-"But sanctify Christ as Lord in your heart, always being ready to make a defense [apologia] to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence."
+"But in your hearts honor Christ the Lord as holy, always being prepared to make a defense [apologia] to anyone who asks you for the hope that is in you; yet do it with gentleness and respect."
 (1 Peter 3:15)

 In addition to the above passage in 1 Peter, the Bible commands us elsewhere to apologetics: